itpp-labs/chatops-docs/docs/todo-bot/index.rst

 * ``DYNAMODB_TABLE_USER`` -- table with users
 * ``LOG_LEVEL`` -- ``DEBUG`` or ``INFO``
 * ``MIN_UPDATE_ID`` -- Number to distract from update_id in task's id computation.
 Use ``/update_id`` to get value.
+* ``FORWARDING_DELAY`` -- max seconds to wait for next forwarded message.
+It's a workaround for limitation of telegram API -- it sends forwarded messages one by one and never in a single event.

 Trigger
 ~~~~~~~